OpenMined/PySyft/README.md

 PyGrid is a peer-to-peer network of data owners and data scientists who can collectively train AI models using [PySyft](https://github.com/OpenMined/PySyft/).
 PyGrid is also the central server for conducting both model-centric and data-centric federated learning.

+_**A quick note about PySyft 0.3.x:** Currently, PyGrid is designed to work with the PySyft 0.2.x product line only.
+We are working on support for 0.3.x and hope to have this released by early 2021.
+Thanks for your patience!_

 ## Architecture

 PyGrid platform is composed by three different components.